 Now we’re talking!
 Carole will end up with over $1.5 million by consistently putting her 40% savings in the market and utilizing a set it and forget it approach.

 The Choice Is An Easy One

 As you can see, by not taking any risk, you are actually putting your savings in tremendous danger when you account for inflation.
 If your money does not grow faster than inflation, it loses purchasing power.
 Walt found this out the hard way.

 Savings accounts can be a useful tool to hold money that needs to be accessed quickly, like your emergency fund or for any short-term goals such as buying a home or saving for a wedding, but that’s about it.

 The stock market simply offers the greatest risk-adjusted return on your money and is a truly incredible wealth building tool.
 The power of compounding is real and is more effective the earlier you start investing.

 Remember, the longer you are invested the greater the compounding effect (think of that green line) – so while the best time to get started was yesterday, the second best time is today.
 Your money will work tirelessly for you as time marches on, enabling you to focus on the more meaningful things in life.

-So by consistently investing in the market through its ups and downs and doing so wisely through a proper mix* of low-cost index funds (domestic, international, bonds), you will build tremendous wealth over time.
+So by consistently investing in the market through its hundreds of ups and downs and doing so wisely through a proper mix* of low-cost index funds (domestic, international, bonds), you will build tremendous wealth over time.